2/20/2025

 Rob Lynch

-So just to build on that, Katie, we are going to increase advertising, not at the same rate as Katie talked about, but that's because we're increasing our investment in GNA and operations and development and tech.
-So, you know, we could go out and double our advertising this year and get the same rate of return on that advertising as we've gotten in the past.
-Or we can go out and make GNA investments and running better operations, increasing throughput, increasing guest satisfaction.
-So the marketing investment that goes into driving that occasion has a higher lifetime value for us because there's going to be a higher probability of repeat purchase because of a better guest experience.
+So just to build on that, Katie, you know, we are going to increase advertising, not at the same rate as Katie talked about, but the That's because we're increasing our investment in GNA in operations and development and tech.
+So, you know, we could go out and double our advertising this year and get the same rate of return on that advertising as we've gotten in the past, or we can go out and make GNA investments in running better operations, increasing throughput, increasing guest satisfaction, So the marketing investment that goes into driving that occasion has a higher lifetime value for us because there's going to be a higher probability of repeat purchase because of a better guest experience.
 Same with development.
-You know, we are one of our, you know, obviously thing, we're not as developed as a lot of our competitors, 329 company operated shacks across the U.S. The more shacks we build, the more access we create for people, the more convenient access we create for people, the better returns we're going to get on our marketing investment, right?
+Obviously, we're not as developed as a lot of our competitors, 329 company-operated shacks across the U.S. The more shacks we build, the more access we create for people, the more convenient access we create for people, the better returns we're going to get on our marketing investment, right?
 Because proximity or lack thereof is a barrier potentially to frequency.
-So the more shacks we can build and more neighborhoods, the better convenience, the more convenience we're going to offer, the better return we're going to get on our marketing investment.
+So the more shacks we can build in more neighborhoods, the better convenience, the more convenience we're going to offer, the better return we're going to get on our marketing investment.
 So as I've talked about for the last few months, like 2025, we've got great, you know, we put a guide out there.
 We've got great ambitions to have a great year, but it's also a year of investment.
-It's a year of building the infrastructure and operations, development, and tech that is then going to give us even greater returns when we increase our marketing investments moving forward in 26 and beyond.
+It's a year of building the infrastructure and operations development and tech that is then going to give us even greater returns when we increase our marketing investments moving forward in 26 and beyond.
 So just want to make sure it's not about us kind of taking our foot off the gas on the marketing model.
-It's about us believing we have culinary operations, development, and tech opportunities to build that will give us even greater returns from those investments moving forward.
+It's about us believing we have culinary operations development and tech opportunities to build that will give us even greater returns from those investments moving forward.

 speaker